Intuit (INTU) has split its stock

 reflecting periods of strong long-term growth and rising share prices.

-Stock splits do not change Intuitive Surgical’s total market value,
+Stock splits do not change Intuit’s total market value,

 but they increase the number of shares outstanding and reduce the per-share price,